-I started in this line of work around 2003.
-Back then I was a photographer, shooting and styling property for real estate and film location libraries, and I was fascinated that many of the homes that look good in photos, don’t necessarily ‘feel’ good in reality - and vice versa - and I became more curious about how our homes feel - and how they reflect and serve the people living in them - than how well they photograph.
-Gradually I took on side projects overseeing renovations and refurbishments for a variety of clients, and moved out of photography.
+I started in this line of work around 2003 when I was working as a photographer shooting and styling property for real estate and film location libraries.
+I became fascinated that many of the homes that photograph well, don’t necessarily ‘feel’ good in reality - and vice versa, so many homes that felt fantastic, just didn’t necessarily shoot well.
+Over time I became more interested in how a home feels than how well it photographs, and gradually took on side projects guiding renovations and refurbishments for a variety of clients.

 I help to create homes that reflect the people who live in them and in this respect, my involvement is always client-led.
-I encourage people to materialise some of their more nuanced, personal ideas; ideas that perhaps seem unachievable, intimidating or unavailable at first.
+I encourage people to materialise some of their more nuanced, personal ideas; ideas that perhaps seem unachievable, intimidating or unavailable alone.

-Life is too short to make only rational choices, but too sacred to be frivolous.
-This reflects in my approach to design in general.
+Life is too short to make only rational choices, but too sacred to be frivolous, and this reflects in my approach to design in general.
 I am resourceful with materials and fastidious about quality fixtures - it’s not specifically eco-driven, I just don’t really like plastic and I’m a sucker for a heavy brass tap.

 I work between clients, architects and contractors, pulling together a design and build, and then source and oversee the project.
 I also often simply consult in the initial stages, help with costings, outline a comprehensive schedule for your builders to follow, and leave you to it, helping you to see past the initial overwhelm.

-In 2009, I set up the wallpaper company Beware the Moon with my father, and fellow designer, John.
-In 2017 I became a mum and moved to Costa Rica, from where I now run the wallpaper company.
+In 2009, I set up the wallpaper brand Beware the Moon on the side.
+In 2017 I became a mum and moved to Costa Rica, from where I continue to run the wallpaper company.